ColinB19/ColinB19.github.io/_posts/2021-05-02-book-rec-overview.md

 Amazon Web Services: Relational Database Server is a service that allows you to host a number of different types of databases (which can be free depending on how long you've been a member and how much data you're storing/moving around).
 I chose PostgreSQL since it's the database I see the most often on job postings.
 I spent some time learning PostgreSQL, SQL, and RDS; however, once you figure out the pricing scheme for AWS the process is pretty easy.

 ### AWS EC2
 I finally needed a place to retrain my model daily.
 Since I didn't want to leave my computer on my Linux partition 24/7, I decided cloud computing was the way to go.
-I messed with AWS Lambda for a while, but realized my code base was too large to hsot there.
+I messed with AWS Lambda for a while, but realized my code base was too large to host there.
 I decided to purchase a small EC2 instance and deploy my model there (I realized after the fact that this defeats the purpose of me creating my own algorithm to get a small Heroku slug size, oh well!).
 EC2 is slightly more complex to setup than RDS.
 I'll be going over both of these in detail in a future post.

 # Moving Forward
 ----------------